-In 2013, expert software developers came together to create The Software Craftsmanship Guild in Akron, Ohio.
-The Software Craftsmanship Guild was modeled after medieval guilds, where skilled masters passed on their training to apprentices in a rigorous, hands-on process that produced more master craftsmen.
+In 2013, expert software developers came together to create The Software Guild in Akron, Ohio.
+The Software Guild was modeled after medieval guilds, where skilled masters passed on their training to apprentices in a rigorous, hands-on process that produced more talented craftspeople.

 Academic program management company The Learning House, Inc. acquired The Software Craftsmanship Guild in 2015 and brought Rachel McGalliard on to manage operations, allowing us to expand our reach and provide services to people in other parts of the country, like Louisville, Kentucky, and Minneapolis, Minnesota.

 In 2018, The Software Guild joined Wiley Education Services.
 As a global learning company, Wiley helps people and organizations gain the skills and knowledge they need to succeed.
 The Software Guild, a Wiley brand is pleased to offer multiple languages in multiple locations and a part-time online program